-Assignment Requirements Journal Club (3 total) Includes 1 presentation (10%) and 3 discussions per student (12% total).
-Students submit their interest article early in the semester and are assigned a date on which to present their paper to their peer group and instructors.
-This list will be shared coursewide.
-If the student decides to change their article, they must contact instructors at least two weeks in advance of their assigned presentation date, with their requested article attached to the email.
-Ongoing discussion of each presented article will take place over the course of a week.
+Assignment Requirements % Journal Club (3 total) Students submit their interest article early in the semester and are randomly assigned a date on which to presentation (10%) present their paper to their peer group and instructors.
+If the student decides to change their article, they must contact instructors at least two weeks in advance of their assigned presentation date.
+Ongoing discussion of each presented article will take

+Assignment Requirements % place over the course of a week.
 Students are expected to read the presented paper for an informed and engaging discussion.
 They can consider this assigned reading.
 Expectations for a meaningful discussion will be posted, along with presentation guidelines.
-Each student will only present once in the semester; however, they should be involved in every discussion.
-22%

-Assignment Requirements % lecture-based modules, each worth 7% of the total course grade.
-Students may drop the 1 lowest scoring assignment, thus the highest choice/multiple-answer, fill in the blank, etc. questions.
+Each student will only present once in the semester; however, they should be involved in every discussion. lecture-based modules, each worth 7% of the total course grade.
+Students may drop the 1 lowest scoring assignment, thus the highest scoring 5 guizzes will count Homework quizzes that assess understanding of concepts and critical thinking.
+Homework will assess specific learning objectives primarily through autograded multiple-choice/multiple-answer, fill in the blank, etc. questions.
 In some cases, brief case studies with open-text responses, short essays, or other formats may be used to apply concepts and tools.
-35% Microbiomes" Capstone Scaffolding Assignments & Final Presentation: Series of Capstone assignments, leading up to the student-led Capstone presentations in the Active learning modules that include a combination of independent and collaborative work and discussions.
+At least one quiz this semester will be hands-on and 35% require either the use of data analysis tools you've learned about or your critical analysis of the literature.
+"Around the World in 8 Microbiomes" Capstone Scaffolding Assignments & Final Presentation: Series of Capstone assignments, leading up to the student-led Active learning modules that include a combination of independent and collaborative work and discussions.
 The expected date of completion of each smaller scaffolding assignment will be provided as we move through the semester.
-The Capstone culminates in a 3-minute "Ted talk" submitted by each student, that serves as a final project.
-Students share their presentations in the last module of the course.
-30% Virtual Capstone Engagement Engagement in the "Around the World in 8 Microbiomes" Capstone Showcase held during the last week of class, assessed via Perusall.
-Reflection Assignments (4 total, each worth 2%) Students upload short, written self-reflections throughout the semester and participate in a dialogue about their gains in professional growth/skills and gains in understanding and appreciation of microbial diversity.
+This grading category will comprise several smaller assignments, as well as the final Capstone project.
+The Capstone culminates in a 4-5-minute "Ted talk" submitted by each student, that serves as a final project (12% of the course grade).
+Students share their 30% presentations in the last module of the course.
+Engagement in the "Around the World in 8 Microbiomes Capstone Showcase held during the last week of class, assessed via Perusall.
+Students upload short, written self-reflections throughout the semester and participate in a dialogue about their gains in professional growth/skills and gains in understanding and appreciation of microbial diversity.
 8% TOTAL 100%